Service Quality Management: How to Measure and Manage It

 The process of managing the quality of services delivered to a customer according to his expectations is called Service Quality Management.
 It basically assesses how well a service has been given, so as to improve its quality in the future, identify problems and correct them to increase customer satisfaction.
 Service quality management encompasses the monitoring and maintenance of the varied services that are offered to customers by an organization.

 Whether you are in the software business offering services to clients or operate in the food, hospitality or travel industry, service quality management is integral to managing customer expectations and business growth.
 The service quality can either relate to the service potential (qualifications of the persons offering service), service process (quickness, reliability etc.) or the service result (meeting customer expectations).
-Learn more about the different aspects of managing service quality with this course.

 Dimensions of Service Quality